 - This group is currently on hold; they hope to restart as soon as possible.

 - Neuroendocrine Tumour (NET) support group – grant given to set up in 2016-17.

 Other support groups at the Royal Free Hospital

 Please note many are currently on hold.

-Please contact your consultant or CNS for further information on if local activities are still happening:
+Please contact your consultant or clinical nurse specialist for further information about whether local activities are still happening:

 - HIV support groups– psychology workshops; patient forums; access to psychologists, peer mentors, community nursing

 - Kidney support groups – peer support group/ volunteers